Jay-study-nildana/developerprofile/README.md

 * Microsoft MVP Award - In 2014, I was awarded the Microsoft MVP for my contributions to .NET Mobile.
 [Details here](https://mvp.microsoft.com/en-us/PublicProfile/5000415)
 * Certified Arc.dev Developer - In 2020, I was certified as a Arc.dev platform developer which measures and evaluates top developers for their elite freelancer developer program.
+* UpWork Top Rated - As of August 2021, I am Top Rated on UpWork.

 ## ShowCase Demo Project